BramVanroy/XML-frequency-lists/README.md

    - `-rmonlynonans`: all tokens that only consist of non-alphanumeric characters have been removed from the list
    - `-rmonlydigits`: all tokens that only consist of digits have been removed from the list (note: tokens such as `1,23` or `-3` are thus *not* removed, as it contains a non-digit character.)
+ - It is important to note that it is not necessarily the case that there is an equal amount of lemmas and words.
+This sounds counter-intuitive, but an analysis of the data shows that in a few cases only token attributes were added and not lemmas.
+It is not clear to me why this is the case.
+For each component that has these missing lemmas, a file is given where a token (not lower-cased or normalised in any way) is given followed by the times it occurs without a lemma attribute in said component.

 # Build your own frequency lists